voxpupuli/puppet-bareos/README.md

 It is not intended to be used directly by external resources like node definitions or other modules.

 #### Client - Define ::bareos::monitor::client
-The Client resource deﬁnes the attributes of the Clients that are monitored by this Monitor.
+The Client resource defines the attributes of the Clients that are monitored by this Monitor.

 #### Director - Define ::bareos::monitor::director
-The Director resource deﬁnes the attributes of the Directors that are monitored by this Monitor.
+The Director resource defines the attributes of the Directors that are monitored by this Monitor.

 #### Monitor - Define ::bareos::monitor::monitor
-The Monitor resource deﬁnes the attributes of the Monitor running on the network.
+The Monitor resource defines the attributes of the Monitor running on the network.
-The parameters you deﬁne here must be conﬁgured as a Director resource in Clients and Storages conﬁguration ﬁles, and as a Console resource in Directors conﬁguration ﬁles.
+The parameters you define here must be configured as a Director resource in Clients and Storages configuration files, and as a Console resource in Directors configuration files.

 #### Storage - Define ::bareos::monitor::storage
-The Storage resource deﬁnes the attributes of the Storages that are monitored by this Monitor.
+The Storage resource defines the attributes of the Storages that are monitored by this Monitor.

 ### Storage
 `Class ::bareos::storage`